yufeng97/COMP90024-CCC-notes/README.md

         - Data is typically split among the available processors
         - Data splitting and analysis can be done in many ways
         - Commonly exploited model: MapReduce

 ## Week4 - The Spartan HPC System
-- Some background on supercomputing, high performance computing, parallel computing, research computing (they're not the same thing!).
+1. Background
     - Supercomputer
-        - Any single computer system that has exceptional processing power for its time.
+        - Any **single** computer system that has exceptional processing power for its time.
     - Clustered computing
-        - is when two or more computers serve a single resource
+        - is when **two or more computers** serve a single resource
             - e.g.: A collection of smaller computers strapped together with a high-speed local network
         - Adv: improves performance and provides redundancy;
     - HPC - high performance computing
         - It is any computer system whose architecture allows for above average performance
         - The clustered HPC is the most efficient, economical, and scalable method, and for that reason it **dominates supercomputing**.
     - Parallel and Research Programming
-        - Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them
+        - Parallel computing refers to **the submission of jobs or processes** over multiple processors and by **splitting up the data or tasks** between them
-            - With a cluster architecture, applications can be more easily parallelised across them.
+            - With a cluster architecture, applications can be more easily parallelized across them.
         - Research computing is the software applications used by a research community to aid research.
             - challenge: This skills gap is a major problem and must be addressed because as the volume, velocity, and variety of datasets increases then researchers will need to be able to process this data.
-2. Flynn’s Taxonomy and Multicore System
+2. Flynn’s Taxonomy and Multicore System (分类和多和系统)
     - Over time computing systems have moved towards multi-processor, multi-core, and often multi-threaded and multi-node systems.
     - As computing technology has moved increasingly to the MIMD taxonomic classification additional categories have been added:
         - Single program, multiple data streams (SPMD)
         - Multiple program, multiple data streams (MPMD)
 3. Things are more important than performance
-    - Correctness of code and signal
+    - Correctness of code and signal (代码和信号的正确性)
-    - Clarity of code and architecture
+    - Clarity of code and architecture  (清晰的代码和架构)
-    - Reliability of code and equipment
+    - Reliability of code and equipment (代码和设备的可靠性)
-    - Modularity of code and components
+    - Modularity of code and components  (代码和组件的模块化)
-    - Readability of code and hardware documentation
+    - Readability of code and hardware documentation (代码和硬件文档的可读性)
-    - Compatibility of code and hardware
+    - Compatibility of code and hardware  (代码和硬件的兼容性)
 4. x-windows forwarding

-    - allows you to start up a remote application (on Spartan) but forward the display to your local machine.
+    allows you to start up a remote application (on Spartan) but forward the display to your local machine.
 5. Why Module?

-    - have the advantages of being shared with many users on a system and easily allowing multiple installations of the same application but with different versions and compilation options.
+    have the advantages of being **shared with many users** on a system and easily allowing multiple installations of the same application but with **different versions and compilation options**.
 Sometimes users want the latest and greatest of a particular version of an application for the feature-set they offer.
 In other cases, such as someone who is participating in a research project, a consistent version of an application is desired.
-In both cases consistency and therefore reproducibility is attained.
+In both cases ***consistency*** and therefore ***reproducibility*** is attained.
 - Why performance and scale matters, and why it should matter to you.
 - An introduction to Spartan, University of Melbourne's HPC/cloud hybrid system
 - Logging in, help, and environment modules.
 - Job submission with Slurm workload manager; simple submissions, multicore, multi-node, job arrays, job dependencies, interactive jobs.
 - Parallel programming with shared memory and threads (OpenMP) and distributed memory and message passing (OpenMPI)
-- Tantalising hints about more advanced material on message passing routines.
+- Tantalizing hints about more advanced material on message passing routines.

 ### past exam
 - > [2015 Q4] B) Explain the role of a job scheduler on a high performance computing system like the University of Melbourne Edward cluster.
 What commands can be used to influence the behavior of the job scheduler in supporting parallel jobs running on single or multiple nodes (servers)?
 [3]
-    - you can specify wall time, number of processess, number of threads in slurm scripts
+    - you can specify wall time, number of processes, number of threads in slurm scripts
     - and job scheduler schedule you job depend on theses
     - wall time is a massive influence on this
         - If you give a small wall time, the scheduler might schedule faster for you